 There are significant changes since the data was collected for the first BEREC report (BoR (20) 99).
 The majority of MS have now transposed the EECC and defined adequate broadband IAS, in the context of universal service.
-At the time of the survey, there are currently 18 countries44 which have defined adequate broadband IAS while 2 countries45 informed that they have not and 9 countries46 have stated that they have not yet.
+At the time of the survey, there are currently 19 countries46 which have defined adequate broadband IAS while 1 country47 informed that it has not and 9 countries48 have stated that they have yet to.